 Objective: To make a woven display of the different grasses found on the school grounds.

 Ahead of time, construct triangular or rectangular frames of wood or flexible branches, using yarn for the warp of the loom.
 Provide a frame that is about 1’x 2’ for each small group.
 Collect or have the children collect some grass stems and leaves.
 Show children how to weave their grass blades and stems into the warp.
 Be sure to include different seed heads from grasses on the school grounds.
 How many different kinds did they find?

 Materials: grass stems and leaves; sticks and yarn to make weaving frames.

-UPPER GRADES CHALLENGE: Schoolyard Grasses Survey (Grades 5-6)
+UPPER GRADES CHALLENGE: Schoolyard Grasses Botanical Collection (Grades 5-6)

-Objective: To carry out a survey of grass species on the school grounds.
+Objective: To create a botanical collection of different grass species on the school grounds.

 FOOD FOR THOUGHT

 Objective: To discover how grains form an important part of our diet.

 Ask children to name the foods they had for breakfast, lunch, or snack.
 On a whiteboard or large poster, make two lists, one for foods that come from grains and one for non-grain foods.
 Which list is longer?
 How much of our normal diet comes from grains?

 Optional: For older children, provide photocopies of cereal box ingredient lists.
 Which of the ingredients come from grasses and grains?